beingabeer/bowling_scoresheet/README.md

 ![](https://github.com/beingabeer/bowling_scoresheet/blob/master/app/screens/bowling.png)

-## Running application with Docker
+## Running application locally with Docker

 Clone and add the following to a '.env.dev' file in the root directory: